 After a vulnerability is documented, operating systems, frameworks and libraries eventually get fixed.
 It is mostly the systems that are left behind, the ones that are still not updated weeks/months after the vulnerability is documented and a patch is released who fall prey.
 These are easy targets for anyone that are aware of the vulnerability.
 And probably at that point, even a proof-of-concept exploit code is around for anyone to read, adapt and use against you.
 Keeping your systems up to date is a fairly cheap method to protect yourself, and it’s worth the effort.

 Many easy targets in your system can be eliminated by reducing the exposure to just what the application requires at a minimum.
 Reduce the attack surface by disabling any features that you don’t use, closing endpoints that don’t need to be exposed, removing plugins/extensions that are not necessary, and reducing permissions according to the principle of least privilege.

 Leaving parts of your network unnecessarily open to the outside world, or using network devices with outdated/vulnerable software can put your systems at risk.
 Networks used in the production environments should be restricted to limit exposure to the outside world so only necessary endpoints are accessible.
-They can also be divided into multiple isolated networks, according to the application/containers that are running in the environment, their possible endpoints, and interactions.
+Bastion hosts and IP whitelists can be put into place to restrict outside administrative access.
+Your application can also be distributed into multiple isolated networks, according to the application/containers that are running in the environment, their possible endpoints, and interactions.
 A monitoring solution should be deployed to keep track of the network and generate alarms if something goes wrong.
 The whole system should be designed to be clean, simple and automated as possible so that it is easy to take action in case of an emergency.
 Penetration testing can be employed.